HMO Members: Learn About Your Out-of-Network Health Care Options

 When you enroll in a BlueLincs HMO plan, you'll need to pick a provider to be your PCP.
 If you don't have one, we will assign one for you.
 You can change it later if you want a different PCP.

-Your PCP’s office is the ideal place to start when you need care.
+Your PCP’s office is the best place to start when you need care.
 Your PCP:

 • Is familiar with your health care needs and medical history